MELISSA BLOCK, Host:

 COREY FLINTOFF: Concerns about nuclear safety in India aren't just theoretical.
 The country has already had some close calls, including an accident at the Narora Atomic Power Plant not far from New Delhi in 1993.

 GOPALAKRISHNAN: In our Narora station, there was a major fire, which got that reactor pretty close to meltdown, frankly.

 FLINTOFF: The reactor was being run by a group of young engineers who, in those pre-cell phone days, were cut off from contact with the outside world.

 GOPALAKRISHNAN: So these seven or eight people in that control room, in pitch darkness, had to take the decision on their own without any supervisory advice.

 FLINTOFF: They grabbed flashlights, Gopalakrishnan says, climbed up inside the reactor structure and, luckily, took the right steps to get the situation under control.

-Dr. CHANDRA BHUSHAN (Deputy Director, Center for Science and Environment): Our nuclear establishment is also directly related to our defense establishment.
+CHANDRA BHUSHAN: Our nuclear establishment is also directly related to our defense establishment.
 So in the name of national security, a lot of information about our nuclear establishment were not put out in the public domain.

 FLINTOFF: Bhushan says the issue is particularly urgent because India is preparing for a sixfold increase in its nuclear generating capacity by adding new reactors from the United States, France and other countries, many of which will be located near populous areas.

 BHUSHAN: After all, India is a extremely densely populated country.
 The number of people that will be affected if something like Japan happens in India would be huge.
 So who will be liable if something like that happens?
 Will government bailout companies?
 Will companies pay us?

 FLINTOFF: Corey Flintoff, NPR News, New Delhi.